vpavlin/app-ent/docs/building.md

 * `install` - to install atomicapp locally
 * `image` - to create a docker container image for Atomic App

+The Makefile also provides a `rmi` taget, which will remove the docker image from the local system.

 Some default values are set within the Makefile:

 * `BASE_IMAGE_NAME` - the base image name to use for the build